Currently, this version of redo requires python2.7 and the python2.7 sqlite3 module.

 If the tests pass, you can either add $PWD/redo/bin to your PATH, or install redo on your system.
 To install for all users, put it in /usr/local:

-PREFIX=/usr/local sudo ./redo install
+DESTDIR= PREFIX=/usr/local sudo -E ./do install

 Or to install it just for yourself (without needing root access), put it in your home directory:

-PREFIX=$HOME ./redo install
+DESTDIR= PREFIX=$HOME ./do install

 redo is available from the Homebrew project: